 is estimated to incur major life-cycle costs exceeding $1 million.

-below the $1 million threshold will be subject to value analysis at
+and activities below the $1 million threshold will be subject to value

-the request of the Director, a Deputy Director, or any Associate or
+analysis at the request of the Director, a Deputy Director, or any Associate

 activity.
 Programs, projects and activities below the $1 million threshold